Hess, Thomas, b. 1920 d. 1978

-Collection Summary: Materials related mainly to Hess' tenure as editor of ART NEWS, 1946-1972, including personal and professional correspondence, writings, subject files, project files, photographs, works of art, audio visual material, and printed material.
+Collection Summary: Papers relating mainly to Thomas Hess' tenure as editor of "Art News," including biographical material, personal and professional correspondence, writings, subject files, project files, photographs, works of art, audio visual material, and printed material.

 Donated 1985-1987 by Anne Helen, William and Philip Hess, Hess' children, except for Barnett Newman file (reel 5028) which was donated by Newman's widow, who presumably had borrowed it from Hess.
 Additional correspondence, notes and typed lectures by Hess, photographs of Hess and friends, cartoons (including some by Ad Reinhardt) and printed material donated 2014 by Elizabeth Wolff, Thomas Hess' sister.

 How to Use this Collection